-When you combine chat, audio, or video with cobrowsing, it boosts your conversions far more than you would get by using those channels alone.
+When you combine chat, audio, or video with cobrowsing, you can boost your website conversions far more than you would by using each of those channels alone.
 This is because cobrowsing allows you to use visual cues to explain things to your visitors through their screen displays.

-Several small businesses found that combining chat and cobrowsing provided a conversion lift of 69% more than chat alone.
-They also found that audio and cobrowsing provided a 78% lift while video and cobrowsing provided a 138% lift over chat alone.
+So, unsurprisingly, several small businesses found that combining chat and cobrowsing provided a conversion lift of 69 percent more than chat alone.
+They also found that audio and cobrowsing provided a 78 percent lift while video and cobrowsing provided a 138 percent lift over chat alone.

 Live chat is fast, but the best way to make sure you answer your users’ queries as quickly as possible is through chatbots.